darthwalsh/dotNetBytes/README.md

 	{
         "Name": "SomeUniqueName"
-	  , "Description": "Notes about this node based on the language spec" , "Value": "A ToString() view of the node"
-	  , "Start": StartingByteIndex
+	  , "Description": "Notes about this node based on the language spec" , "Value": "A ToString() view of the node\n Can Be multiple lines" , "Start": StartingByteIndex
 	  , "End": EndingByteIndex
 	  , "LinkPath": Path/To/Another/Node